 - Budget

 - Rules and Administration

 - Small Business and Entrepreneurship

 - Veterans' Affairs

 - Special Committee on Aging

-- Select Committee on Intelligence
+- Select Committee on Intelligence (becomes an "A" committee pursuant to S. Res.
+445)

 - Joint Economic Committee

 The "C" committees are the Select Committee on Ethics, the Committee on Indian Affairs, and the Joint Committee on Taxation.
 The Joint Committee on the Library and the Joint Committee on Printing are not listed in any category, but are treated as "C" committees for assignment purposes.